priyavartk/ld-demo/README.md

 ![Screenshot](api-key.png)

 * Following screenshot is an  example of using feature flag  based on target rules.
+This sample configuration which enables you to configure condition like "contains", "ends with" or operators.
+Upon recieving user attributes sent by SDK , it returns either a matching variations or you can define default rule below.
 ![Screenshot](feature-flag.png)